firebolt-db/firebolt-db.github.io/docs/general-reference/information-schema/running-queries.md

 grand_parent: General reference
 ---

-# Running queries
+# Information schema for running queries

-The `running_queries` view can be used to explore Firebolt's running queries in your account.\
-The view is available in all databases and can be queried, for example, as follows:
+You can use the `catalog.running_queries` view to return information about queries currently running in a database.
+The view is available in each database and contains one row for each running query in the database.
+You can use a `SELECT` query to return information about each running query as shown in the example below.

 ```sql
 SELECT